Kellogg International Scholars Program Research Night (VIRTUAL)

 Terence McDonnell

-Terry McDonnell is associate professor of sociology and Director of Graduate Studies and a concurrent faculty member of the Keough School of Global Affairs.
+Terry McDonnell is associate professor of sociology and the department chair and a concurrent faculty member of the Keough School of Global Affairs.
 He is a cultural sociologist (Ph.D.
-2009, Northwestern University) who studies objects and media in everyday life...
+2009, Northwestern University) who studies objects and media in everyday life.
+McDonnell has been a Kellogg Institute faculty fellow since 2011...

 Trevor Lwere ‘22

+This profile was current as of May 2022, when he was part of the on-campus Kellogg community.
 Trevor Lwere is a senior from Kampala, Uganda.
-Lwere is currently working with Professor Jaimie Bleck in the political science department to study the incentives for civil society organizations to flag corruption in Mali.
-Lwere is also co-authoring an introduction article to a special issue of a journal entitled, “The Future of Youth in the Sahel” to be published in the Canadian Journal of African Studies in 2022...
+Lwere is currently working with Professor Jaimie Bleck in the political science department to study the incentives for civil society organizations to flag corruption in Mali...

 Patrick McCabe ‘21